Comprehensive and Effective Wood Dust Extraction Solutions...

 In HSE's WIS23 guidance states that the best way to control wood dust exposure is with the use of LEV that will effectively control the dust at source, as it's produced.

-To control dust exposure at-source, LEV systems should be connected directly to the woodworking machines to capture and remove dust before it disperses into the workplace.
+To control dust exposure at the source, LEV systems should be connected directly to the machines to capture and remove dust before it disperses into the workplace.
 In the majority of cases, the most effective method of extracting airborne substances, such as dust is to capture at-source.
 We always recommend at-source extraction and depending on the working processes undertaken, LEV systems built into the machinery or the process (that creates the dust).
 This prevents dust from dispersing into the broader working environment because of cross draughts and air movements, which can reduce the LEV system's efficiency.

 Workers exposed to wood dust should be provided not only with LEV, but Personal Protective Equipment (PPE), such as eye protection and respiratory protection to protect themselves from the hazards of wood dust.